lorin1999/pet/_tools/course_inspector/README.md

 In the good self referential tradition of this toolkit this README can serve as an example for [README Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)

-These tools check the the course contents.
+These tools check the contents.
 They make sure that structure, links, images, executable examples are in good shape.

 ## Inspections